Comprehensive Guide to Data-Intensive eCommerce Migrations on Shopify Plus for Sustainable Growth

 -

-Platform-to-Platform Migration: Moving from one e-commerce platform to another, such as migrating from Magento or WooCommerce to Shopify Plus.
+Platform-to-Platform Migration: Moving from one e-commerce platform to another—for example, migrating from Magento or WooCommerce to Shopify Plus for improved scalability and reduced maintenance overhead.

 -

-On-Premise to Cloud Migration: Shifting data and applications from local servers to cloud computing environments like AWS for better scalability and reliability.
+On-Premise to Cloud Migration: Shifting workloads and data from local servers to cloud environments such as AWS to gain elasticity, durability, and globally distributed reliability.

 -

-Database Upgrades: Migrating from older relational databases to modern NoSQL databases or distributed systems designed to handle unstructured data.
+Database Upgrades: Transitioning from legacy relational databases to modern NoSQL or distributed systems designed for large, evolving, and sometimes unstructured datasets.

 Why Data Migration Matters for eCommerce